simonknittel/static-site-generator/README.md

 ===
 This template is great to start a new static or [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) page within a few seconds.
 The most important files and build tasks are already there and filled with best practices.
 You only have to run the build task via Gulp and your site can go online.

 The goal of this template is to have a template with everything already prepared to start very fast with a new project without being restricted by any limits.
+With that you are able to add new features or remove already implemented features like the [Application Cache](http://www.html5rocks.com/en/tutorials/appcache/beginner/) if you don't want to use them.

 Most important features
 ---